 The fundamentals, however, are solid – it’s got a 24.2MP APS-C sensor that produces images of decent quality for the price.
 In our review, we found that the EOS Rebel T7 (sold as the EOS 2000D in Europe) outperformed its entry-level rivals in image quality lab tests.

 The EF-S lens mount means you have a huge catalog of lenses to play with.
 This will be useful, as the kit lens bundled with the camera is not much to write home about.
 Fundamentally though, this budget DSLR does everything required to justify its price, and any starting photographer will find it a solid platform to learn on.
-See our full Canon Rebel T7 / EOS 2000D review (opens in new tab).

 We’ve been recommending cameras in Nikon’s D3000 series for years.
 If your budget stretches to them – and this one is a more expensive prospect than the 2000D – then they’re the best beginner DSLRs you can buy.
 The D3500 comes with beginner-friendly tutorial modes to help users acclimate to its functions, but also has impressive imaging fundamentals, including a responsive autofocus system that can hold its own against mirrorless rivals.
 As we explained in our review, the D3500’s balance is so good, it’s probably the best beginner’s camera in all categories.

-While this camera has joined the Nikon D3500 in being consigned to the discontinued graveyard, it’s still widely available, and makes for a great intermediate choice if you’ve got a slightly higher budget.
+While this camera has joined the Nikon D3500 in being consigned to the discontinued graveyard, it’s still widely available and makes for a great intermediate choice if you’ve got a slightly higher budget.
 The autofocus system is streets ahead of other cameras on this list, with 39 points, including 9 of the more accurate cross-type points, and it performs surprisingly well in Live View, which is great for video (no 4K though, sadly).

 As noted in our review, we particularly love the design of the D5600, which blends the lightness of mirrorless with a DSLR’s graspability.
 An enthusiast DSLR without the bulk commonly associated with the term, this is a solid intermediate choice.

-See full Nikon D5600 review (opens in new tab)
+Read our full Nikon D5600 review

 While Canon and Nikon may be the biggest names in DSLRs, don’t count out Pentax just yet.
 The brand’s revival by Ricoh has seen a run of quietly competent DSLRs, garnering a reputation for comprehensive weather-sealing that has made them popular among outdoor photographers, and they tend to be cheaper than equivalent cameras from the Big Two.
 The Pentax K-70 is a great choice for budget users who like to take their cameras out in rough conditions.